metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

        heathrow - 3772
        shetland - 3005

-Putting this all together the ``get_observations`` configuration could be written like so:
+Putting this all together, the ``get_observations`` configuration could be written as follows:

 .. code-block:: cylc